Japchae is a Korean national favorite dish, a splendid combination of textures and flavors.

 - Blanch the spinach very quickly (10 or 15 seconds) in salted boiling water, then rinse the spinach off in a colander with cold water, pat dry, and chop into 2” pieces.

-- Julienne your onion, half of the carrot quarters, and the bell peppers, keeping them separated.
+- Julienne your onion, the carrot quarters, and the bell peppers, keeping them separated.

 - Trim the tough ends of the Boo-Choo leeks off and chop them into 2” long pieces.